castrojo/ublue/README.md

 Alternatively we compromise by overlaying vscode and directly adding the repo from upstream.

 This area needs work and is changing quickly!

-## Todo

-- Still can't set ctrl-alt-t to open a terminal lol.

 ### Acknowledgements